matthewlai/JaxVidFlow/README.md

 ## Why?
 * FFmpeg has done great things for the community over the past decades, and has been the go-to for automated video processing, but -
-  * It's really hard to extend.
+  * It's really hard to extend with filters.
 Writing high performance C code is hard, and very hardware-dependent
   * Only a handful of filters have GPU implementations, and generally using them requires very messy command line options
   * Every new CPU or GPU architecture requires new code
 * [JAX](https://jax.readthedocs.io/en/latest/index.html) is a high performance and very user-friendly array computing library.